Saturday, December 24, 2011

 Elections for Board and ISL

+This upcoming TUESDAY is an important day for Belmond-Klemme CSD, the communities and people of the district, and most importantly the students served.
 We have five seats open for our seven member Board of Education.
 As a summary, three are running uncontested (1, 3, and 4), one will be selected as a write-in as no candidate filed papers to be on the ballot (2), and one is a contested race of two individuals (5).
 Our two returning Board Members were elected to fill the at-large positions, which continue for two more years.
 These are volunteer positions that carry a great deal of responsibility and often times headaches, and I want to express my thanks to the members of the Board for their guidance, effort, and support of our school.
-They deserve our appreciation and thanks for doing the job they do.
+They deserve our appreciation...

 Wednesday, August 10, 2011